snoyberg/posa-chapter/warp.md

 This means that 1,000 HTTP connections are established and each connection sends 100 requests.
-3 native threads are spawn to carry out these jobs..
+3 native threads are spawn to carry out these jobs.

 For all requests, the same `index.html` file is returned.
 We used `nginx`'s `index.html` whose size is 151 bytes.
 As "127.0.0.1" suggests, We measured web servers locally.
 We should have measured from a remote machine but we don't have suitable environment at this moment.
-(NOTE: I'm planning to do benchmark using two machines soon.)
+(XXX: I'm planning to do benchmark using two machines soon.)

 Since Linux has many control parameters, we need to configure the parameters carefully.